I started a lost pet page for my city in 2015. Here are some tips that can help you start or improve a lost pet page.

 Step 2: Make the Page Look Nice

-Make your page look nice.
+Appearances matter, and it's important to make your page look nice.
 Choose a simple banner and perhaps use a picture of a dog as your page’s main photo.
-Don’t take images from a google search—you may violate someone’s copyright.
+Don’t take images from a Google search—you may violate someone’s copyright.
 If you don’t have your own images, use a site like Pixabay and search “dog” photos.
 Once your page is up and looking nice, then it’s time to start telling all the locals.